 You will get your deposit back after a year or so of making your payments on time and paying the balance down.

 After that, the money is yours again and you can keep using this card, or even request better cards with better rates and more perks.

 But while this card is secure, nobody will know the difference.
 It will look, perform and function exactly like any other credit card.
 You can use it to shop online, or book a hotel room, or rent a car.

-You can also set up all of your utility bills to come off this card automatically, like any other.
+You can also set up all of your utility bills to come off this card, or get a payday loan deposited on your prepaid card.
 In fact, most credit counselors will recommend you do this while rebuilding your credit.